rahulkhorana/PolyatomicComplexes/paper.md

 The provided code enables researchers to develop effective models for a variety of tasks in cheminformatics and materials science.
 The code/repository contributions can be summarized as follows:

 1. An implementation of the core Polyatomic Complexes representation
-2. An easy to use, well documented API for experiments see the [official documentation](https://rahulkhorana.github.io/PolyatomicComplexes/).
+2. An easy to use, well documented API for experiments, see the [official documentation](https://rahulkhorana.github.io/PolyatomicComplexes/).
 3. Easy integration with existing quantum chemistry libraries such as pyscf [@sun2020recent], and pymatgen [@ong2013python].
 4. Nicely packaged example datasets for baseline performance and benchmarking.